-NOTE: Because use of excused absences is limited to 2 per month/ 10 per 12 month period, the Case Manager should use his discretion when counting these hours.
-If the participant will not meet the participation requirement when including the absences, it may not be in the best interest of the client to count these absences for participation.
+NOTE: Because use of excused absences is limited to 16 hours per month / 80 hours per 12-month period, the Case Manager should use his discretion when counting these hours.
+If the participant will not meet the participation requirement when including the absence hours, it may not be in the best interest of the client to count these absence hours for participation.

 Unexcused absences that cannot be made up during the month are not counted as hours of participation.
-Only the hours actually worked count.
+Only the hours actually worked are used.